jdevries3133/teacher_helper/docs/EMAIL.md

 This library comes with a default template named `default.html`.
 It will be copied to `$HELPER_DATA/email_templates/default.html`, and you can use that as a starting point for customization or replace it with your own template.
+It will not be overwritten if it exists, and this action is performed during `Email.__init__`.